teddphil/GARCH/README.md

 # GARCH
-GARCH model on S&P500 for parameter and volitility estimation
+GARCH model on S&P500 for parameter and volatility estimation